Phutza/My-portfolio/README.md

 ## 🧠 About Me

-I'm **Phuti Matooane**, an IT student at North-West University with a passion for **software development** and **data analytics**.
+I'm **Phuti Matooane**, an IT student at North-West University with a passion for **software development** .
 I enjoy building user-friendly interfaces and working with both frontend and backend technologies.
 This portfolio reflects my growth, learning, and journey in tech.